 Personalization marketing saw its time in the spotlight in 2017.
 And rightfully so.
 Nearly 86 percent of consumers indicate personalized offers play a significant role in their purchase decisions – while 90 percent of marketers believe that individualized marketing is the trend of the future.
 Several big brands took huge leaps this year in better using data intelligence not merely to sell products, but to improve their customer experiences – increasing engagement, encouraging repeat purchase, and driving business value.
-Increasingly, success in personalization means truly understanding your customers as individuals and and aligning your product and product experience with better data about what they want and need out of an interaction with your brand.
+Increasingly, success in personalization in digital marketing means truly understanding your customers as individuals and and aligning your product and product experience with better data about what they want and need out of an interaction with your brand.

-Below is a collection of our favorite recent personalization programs.
+Below is a collection of our favorite recent personalization campaigns.
 At the core of each of these efforts is solving a specific problem for a customer, or focusing in on vastly improving an experience through technology.
 With each of these personalization efforts, technology supplements experience, rather than drives it.

-Among our favorites:
+Among our favorite personalization programs:

 Ostensibly an online grammar and writing tool (with extensions across multiple platforms) Grammarly has long had an impressive content marketing operation in place that succeeds in making grammar fun.
 The personalization magic for Grammarly happens with repeated use of the tool.
 The more you write in Grammarly, or allow Grammarly to review your writing via its extensions, the more the system learns your personal writing habits, which culminate in weekly Grammarly Insights (Insights 2.0 just launched in September) emailed to you.
 Insights include Mastery, which details mistakes made and thus, accuracy; Strength of Vocabulary compared with other Grammarly users; Top grammar mistakes, which alerts you to your most frequent errors, and; Spelling Adversaries, or those words you most corrected.
 Version 2.0 monitors trends over longer periods of time, offers badges for reaching certain milestones, and provides more detailed reports on productivity and vocabulary metrics.
 All this personalized data improves engagement, encourages repeat use, and improves a user’s writing in the process.